roeme/shgit/README.md

     your own git aliases to a certain degree.
 This is useful for teaching&learning git.

+* `operation-mode` (Enum, Default "lightweight")

+    Changes fundamentally how shgit issues git-commands on it's own.

+    * `lightweight`
+        shgit will only determine the current `HEAD`'s name, the current working tree top-level directory, tags and remote names before prompting the user.

+    * ``

 ## Colors
 Colors can be configured through git, by using the standard `[color]` section.